Layinginabliss/AnimeOut-Downloader/README.md

 To download the files,you have to get the animeout web pages that have the links and paste its source code in a .txt file and diffine in the config.py.To change other settings go to config.py there you can change and set quality,web_or_idm_defult_download_directrory,need_anime_websites_SourceCodes_junk_file.
 I recomend using IDM downloader and if you are not set idm to False.

-WARNINGS : Set the correct dirrectory of your downloader save directory or the program won't moniter the complition of the downloading files
+WARNINGS : Set the correct dirrectory of your downloader save directory or the program won't moniter the complition of the downloading filesm.
-           Use Ad Blocker or the last step on AnimeOut.xyz won't work.It will keep pressing on the ads or some thing else Use a regulay using browser that have human activities
+           Use Ad Blocker or the last step on AnimeOut.xyz won't work.It will keep pressing on the ads or some thing else.
+           Use a regulay using browser that have human activities.

 Here is a example of setting the anime you need